choman/serversetup/INSTALL.md

 - cp myenv.template myenv
 - edit the myenv file
 - ./build.sh - this may take a while
-- ./run.sh - at prompts;  no then  yes
+- ./runme.sh - at prompts;  no then  yes
 NOTE: IPA data dir  is defined in the myenv file

 Logstash:
 - cd myelk-docker
+- ./build.sh
+- ./runme.sh

+NOTE: Should be able to install filebeat(s) on any system and
+      send logs to the logstash server.

+NOTE: currently the log data is not persistent